mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 This new binding integrates BTicino / Legrand MyHOME(r) BUS & ZigBee wireless (MyHOME_Play) devices using the **[OpenWebNet](https://en.wikipedia.org/wiki/OpenWebNet) protocol**.
 It is the first known binding for openHAB 2 that **supports *both* wired BUS/SCS** as well as **wireless setups**, all in the same biding.
 The two networks can be configured simultaneously.
-It's also the first OpenWebNet binding with initial support for discovery of BUS/SCS devices.
+It's also the first OpenWebNet binding with support for discovery of BUS/SCS gatways and devices.
 Commands from openHAB and feedback (events) from BUS/SCS and wireless network are supported.
 Support for both numeric (`12345`) and alpha-numeric (`abcde` - HMAC authentication) gateway passwords is included.